-Leadership
+Leadership and advocacy

-The ASI provides marketing and technical leadership to promote Australian-made steel as the preferred material to building, construction and manufacturing industries and policy advocacy to government.
-Steel is the backbone of Australia's construction, infrastructure and manufacturing sectors.
-It is a vital and sustainable source of innovation, employment and capability in our cities and our regional communities.
+The ASI provides marketing and technical leadership to promote Australian-made steel as the preferred material to the building, construction, resources, and manufacturing industries, as well as policy advocacy to government.

-The ASI exists to represent the Australian steel industry, to support its growth in the future, maintaining and creating jobs and income for Australia, supporting Australian steel producers, distributors and manufacturers, fabricators and detailers, builders and constructors and city and regional communities who provide the highest-quality certified steel products for Australians.
+It exists to represent the Australian steel industry and to support its future growth, so that the industry can maintain and create jobs and income for Australia, and provide the highest-quality certified steel products for Australians.